dmitri-tikhomirov/fallout-2-adjustments/readme.md

     - `F5`: Quick save.
     - `F8`: Quick load.
     - `F9`: Load game.
+- Price cap.
+  - Prevents buying for a lower price than what you sell for, avoiding one of the ways to break the economy.
 - Level cap.
   - Disabled by default.
 Puts an optional level cap on the player to make the game harder.
 You will still accumulate experience as normal after reaching the cap, but you won't get another level.
 - Equipment restrictions.
   - Disabled by default.
 Puts optional restrictions on armor and weapons the player can use.
 For example, you can restrict all kinds of power armor for a "no power armor" playthrough.
 - Party members' skills do not replace the player's skills.
+  - The unfixed mechanic in vanilla game made certain skills largely irrelevant, allowing you to rely on companions instead of investing in your own skills.
   - Prevents a party member's barter skill replacing the player's barter skill.
-The unfixed mechanic in vanilla game made the barter skill largely irrelevant, allowing you to rely on companions instead of investing in your own skill.
+  - Prevents a party member's outdoorsman skill replacing the player's outdoorsman skill.
 - Settings transfer.
   - Disabled by default.
 A tool to help you automatically transfer settings between old and new `.ini` files.
 Useful when updating mods if you have a lot of custom settings.
-Do not enable if you are not sure what exactly this component does.

 More explanations in `mods\fallout-2-adjustments.ini`.